ELA A10 B7 Roles of Gender in Society – Topics to Consider

 You’ll be doing some research on a topic that relates to the current roles our genders hold in society.
 The purpose of this is to pick something of interest to your personality and that may have an impact on your own future.

 These topics range from older, ongoing topics to more recent issues that have come up through mass media and other influences.
-The topics themselves are categorized to be more related to Female, Male or Both genders.
+The topics themselves are categorized to be more related to Female, Male, Both genders or other gender identities.

 If you have an idea for another topic to use for your project, let me know and I’ll confirm it is an appropriate topic to move forward with.